gremlin-solutions/gcp-cloud-run-failure-flags-app/README.md

 }
 ```

-**Explanation**: Injecting `ClientError` simulates an error response from the AWS S3 service, such as invalid parameters, access denied, or resource not found.
-This is useful for testing how your application handles various AWS service errors, ensuring robust error handling and improving resilience against issues like permission changes or resource unavailability.
+**Explanation**: Simulates an AWS service error to test how your application handles service exceptions.

 ### Inject `EndpointConnectionError` (Simulate Network Blackhole)